Famous Bad People: Jacob (Genesis 28, 32)

 Genesis 32:24 says, “This left Jacob all alone in the camp, and a man came and wrestled with him until dawn.”
 We read later that Jacob recognizes this man as a divine being – an angel, possibly even God himself.
 Use your imagination for a minute and try to picture what’s happening.

 What’s the point?
 I don’t think the point is a physical wrestling match.
 Think about it.
 It’s an angel – possibly God himself – verses a 97-year-old man.
-The point isn’t who’s stronger.
+The issue isn't about who is stronger.
 Look at what happened when the angel just touched Jacob’s hip, in verse 25: “When the man saw that he couldn’t win the match, he struck Jacob’s hip and knocked it out of joint at the socket.”
 The fight could have been over before it started if it was just a physical fight.
 There was something deeper going on, something that God wanted to teach Jacob.

 When Jacob fights all night, finally getting injured, he realizes it’s the first fight in his life that he isn’t able to win by himself.
 When you’re the undefeated champion of your entire life, you start to think that you can handle everything yourself – that even God isn’t really needed.
 What happened here is in some ways a picture of Jacob’s entire life.
 He had spent his whole life fighting, but finally he was fighting a battle he couldn’t win.
 I love how J.I.
 Packer puts it: God was bringing Jacob to “a spirit of submission and distrust… low enough for God to raise him up by speaking peace to him and assuring him that he need not fear about Esau anymore” (J.I.
 Packer, Knowing God).
 God was raising him up by bringing him low.
 He was blessing him by humbling him.